btcnyc/classes/docs/topics/bitcoin-hardware-wallet/00-beginners-hardware-wallet/lesson.md

 ### Key Concepts
 - **Entropy and seed phrases:** Your wallet is only as safe as the randomness that births it.
 We will mix the device's random number generator with human-friendly tricks like dice rolls, convert that entropy into a 12- or 24-word [BIP39 phrase](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and leave the room with a written or metal backup you trust.
 - **Seed phrase hygiene:** Treat the seed like master keys to your savings.
 Never type the words into a phone or computer—keyloggers, screenshots, and cloud backups can leak it forever.
 Keep the phrase offline, store it somewhere only you can access, and practice reading it back aloud before you leave.
 - **Secure element + microcontroller:** Think of the secure element as the vault and the microcontroller as the brains.
 The secure element guards private keys with tamper resistance, while the microcontroller handles the screen, buttons, and firmware logic.
-Building both together teaches you the security benefits *and* the debugging trade-offs of each chip.
+Note that the hardware wallets we are building today do not have a secure element.
+This doesn't mean it's insecure, just that it has one less level of protection.
 - **Trusting firmware:** Firmware is the invisible operating system of the wallet.
 Always download from tagged releases, check the published hash, and understand that reproducible builds let multiple people compile the same code and arrive at the exact same binary.
 If the checksum does not match, you do not sign.

 ---